 The Carpinito Brothers Pumpkin Patch has everything you need to get in the Halloween spirit.
 Tove and I spent a couple of hours there, and we feel like we could have stayed even longer.
 Thanks to an extremely friendly staff, loads of awesome autumn activities, and a convenient location off the highway in Kent, we’ll definitely be back again next year!

 Have you ever visited the Carpinito Brothers Pumpkin Patch in Kent?
 What was your favorite activity?
 How long did it take you to find your perfect pumpkin?
 We’d love to hear about your experience!
-Please leave a comment or connect with us on Twitter, Facebook and Google+.
+Please leave a comment or connect with us on Twitter, Facebook and Instagram.
 Don’t forget to also check out Seattle Bloggers for more fun Halloween adventures around the Emerald City.
+Or simply click the link to see more about First Light Farm Pumpkin Patch in Carnation, seeing HUGE pumpkins in Magnolia, or a spooky ghost walk through Capitol Hill.